WordPress/openverse/documentation/reference/consent_decision_making.md

   and are difficult to reverse and not strictly necessary to accomplish the goals of the project
-- "Ratified proposal": A proposal that has undergone the formal decision-making process and has been accepted as a valid solution for the problem it tries to address by the participants of the discussion.
+- "Ratified proposal": A proposal that has undergone the formal decision-making process and has been accepted as a valid solution by the participants of the discussion.
 - "Process proposal": A proposal to change processes followed by the contributors in the course of stewarding the project towards success.
 - "Purpose": The motivation for the proposal.
 This is typically a statement